 8. Kanni

-The development of Kanni as a hunting dog results in its slim build and short legs.
+The development of Kanni as a hunting dog results from its slim build and short legs.
 The Kanni dogs were primarily used for coursing competitions, which caused them to be a slender breed.

 Kanni, which in Tamil means “pure,” is named for its loyalty and sincerity.
-In India, they have been recognized as a royal indigenous breed.
+In India, the dogs have been recognized as a royal indigenous breed.
 South India’s Tamil Nadu is where the breed is indigenous.

 Many of the physical traits of the Greyhound are present in the breeds of slender dogs.
 They only appear in black and tan or black and sable color schemes and have short coats.

 Kanni is an intelligent and trainable breed.
 This breed of dog is generally shy but loyal and protective to its family.
 They are not destructive if their exercise requirements are met.
-On the brighter side, they’re intelligent, faithful dogs and comparably easy to train.
+Additionally, they’re intelligent, faithful dogs and comparably easy to train.

 9. Pharaoh Hound